DataONEorg/Education/_lessons/faq.md

 ### Can I add, edit or modify content within the Data Management Skillbuilding Hub page?

 Yes.
-It is okay for you add new content, or to make changes to existing content and redistribute in ways that suit your needs, such as PowerPoint.
-For more information visit our [Contribute][CONTRIB] page.
-We ask that you provide appropriate citation and attribution to DataONE.
+You can add new content or make change to existing content in the ways that suit your needs.
+For more information, visit our [Contribute][CONTRIB] page.
+If you make changes or additions please provide the appropriate citation and attribution to DataONE.

 ### How should I cite this content?